Purnells

 • Taking out a personal loan of £10,000 or

-Purnells instruct solicitors on Cherie (and Tony's) behalf to file paperwork at the Land Registry to record that Cherie now owns 100% of the equity in her home.
-The mortgage however is still in joint names and because of that the mortgage company do not need to be consulted as it is the "equitable interest" in the home that has been transferred to Cherie.
+Purnells instruct solicitors on Liz (and Ben's) behalf to file paperwork at the Land Registry to record that Liz now owns 100% of the equity in her home.
+The mortgage however is still in joint names and because of that the mortgage company do not need to be consulted as it is the "equitable interest" in the home that has been transferred to Liz.

-The £10,000 so raised is paid into a dedicated client account at Purnells (with the account callled "Purnells client account re Tony Blair". ) That money is used to:
+The £10,000 so raised is paid into a dedicated client account at Purnells (with the account called "Purnells client account - Re: Ben").
+That money is used to:

 • Settle the costs of the Chartered Surveyors instructed by Purnells who valued the property at £200,000 (in accordance with the definition of "market value" as set out in the Royal Institution of Chartered Surveyors Appraisal & Valuation manual").

-• Settle Purnells fees for guiding Cherie and Tony through the house saving process.
+• Settle Purnells fees for guiding Liz and Ben through the house saving process.

-Tony's creditors cannot now try to get a charging order (mortgage) over the house as it is not his.
-Consequently Tony's creditors are unable to take legal proceedings to repossess the house (obviously the mortgage must continue to be paid.)
+Ben's creditors cannot now try to get a charging order (mortgage) over the house as it is not his.
+Consequently Ben's creditors are unable to take legal proceedings to repossess the house (obviously the mortgage must continue to be paid.)

 OVERVIEW